blamson/cu_fall_2025/math-5593/homework/hw-collection-2/typst/18-5.typ

 Since this is an artificial problem, you might as well make up your own data for it.
 Use your data to check that the formulations in (a) and (b) give the same optimal value.

 === Solution

+I kept the data pretty simple here and just randomly generated some daily demands.

+#include "code-chunks/napkins-data.typ"

+All of these values are totally arbitrarily.

+*Traditional AMPL model Output*

+#include "code-chunks/napkins-model-output.typ"

+*Network Model Output*

+#include "code-chunks/napkins-network-output.typ"

+What we see here is that, though there are some slight difference in strategy on day 4, that both solutions reach the same total cost.